 Will it cost me anything?

 AirHelp will deduct a service fee from your total compensation amount only if your claim is successful.
 This service fee is already accounted for in the compensation amount in the email from TripIt, so you’ll receive the amount you see if the flight is eligible.
+AirHelp uses their legal aviation knowledge and experience to take care of the difficult and time consuming paperwork and communication needed with the airlines to get them to compensate you.
 If AirHelp is unable to assist you in receiving compensation, you will not pay a cent.

 Other questions on AirHelp: